CATECHESIS OF THE GOOD SHEPHERD

 What is the philosophy of this religious education experience?

-We believe that God and the child have a unique relationship with one another, particularly before the age of six.
+We believe that God and the child have a unique relationship with one another, particularly.

 We believe that children need their own place to foster the growth of that relationship.